jhnwllr/image-data/README.md

 The global look for images for commercial use is even worse, although there is reasonable non-commercial image coverage.

 **Species counts** were taken from **GBIF backbone** and probably should be interpreted with caution.
-Duplicates might explain why we see >100% in some cases.
 A better measure might be the total number of species for which we have **at least 1 occurrence**.
 Still this graph  shows us that **regional breakdowns** are probably necessary for an image dataset with good coverage.

 ![](https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/percentageCoverageBarplot.png)